seanchayes/Post-Status-Indicator/readme.txt

 == Description ==
 Adds and allows customization of a visual indicator in WordPress admin for the publish state of your content.

+The plugin allows you to choose the menu location for the plugin settings page (screen shot #1)

+Choose from it's own page or a child of either Settings or Tools menus.

 == Installation ==
 #### Using The WordPress Dashboard